The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 "Could've been written by Ian Fleming" is not a compliment.

-Clancy’s attitude toward women is a carryover from his spiritual (ancient) ancestor Ian Fleming.
+Clancy’s attitude toward women is a carryover from his spiritual ancestor Ian Fleming.
 Neither writer ever crafted a female character with agency.
 Nor would either understand/care about the Bechdel Test.

 And, like a dose of the clap, male writers’ bad depictions of women, from Ernest Hemingway to Nicholas Sparks, persist.
 Most don’t act from Fleming’s misogyny.
 More often, it’s offhanded disregard, just like in Clancy’s world.